 Exoplanets are planets outside our own Solar System, orbiting a star other than our Sun.
 Scientists use telescopes to detect their signatures.

 YOU ARE READY TO START YOUR INVESTIGATION!
-USE THE ALLESFITTER TOOL TO ACCESS DATA COLLECTED BY THE CHEOPS SATELLITE AND ANALYSE TWO MYSTERIOUS EXOPLANETS: KELT-3b and TOI-560c.

-THE SIZE OF THE EXOPLANET The depth of the exoplanet transit is approximately the ratio of the area of the planet's disc and the area of the star's disc.
-By measuring the transit's depth and knowing the stellar radius (R_s) you can determine the exoplanet's radius (R_p) . transit depth (%) $$\approx \frac{\pi.
+USE THE ALLESFITTER TOOL TO ACCESS DATA COLLECTED BY THE CHEOPS SATELLITE AND ANALYSE THE MYSTERIOUS EXOPLANETS: KELT-3b, TOI-560c and K2-141 b & c THE SIZE OF THE EXOPLANET The depth of the exoplanet transit is equivalent to the ratio of the area of the planet's disc and the area of the star's disc.
+By measuring the transit's depth and knowing the stellar radius (R_s) you can determine the exoplanet's radius (R_p). transit depth = $\frac{\pi.
 R_p^2}{\pi.
-R_s^2} \times 100$$ HOW DOES YOUR ESTIMATE OF THE SIZE OF THE EXOPLANET COMPARE TO THE ALLESFITTER BEST MODEL FIT VALUE?
+R_s^2}$ light from star out of transit HOW DOES YOUR ESTIMATE OF THE SIZE OF THE EXOPLANET COMPARE TO THE ALLESFITTER BEST MODEL FIT VALUE?
 ORBITAL PERIOD The orbital period, T, of a planet is the time it takes the planet to complete one full orbit around its star.
 If multiple orbits of the same exoplanet are observed, then the time interval between the detected dips in the light curve is a direct measure of the orbital period of the planet.
 WHEN WILL THE NEXT TRANSIT OF YOUR EXOPLANET BE?